freechipsproject/chisel-bootcamp/README.md

 The rest of *Module 2* covers combinational and sequential logic, and software and hardware control flow.
 *Module 3* takes advantages of Scala's high-level programming language features to teach writing Chisel hardware generators.
 By the end, you will be able to read and understand most of the [Chisel code base](https://github.com/freechipsproject/chisel3) and [Rocket Chip](https://github.com/freechipsproject/rocket-chip) code.
-It does not yet cover SBT, FIRRTL, Rocket Chip usage, or ChiselDSP.
+It does not yet cover SBT, Rocket Chip usage, or ChiselDSP.

 ## Motivation
 All hardware description languages support writing single instances.